Aride Island: Flora and fauna

-Over 1.25 million seabirds regularly breed on Aride including the world's largest colony of lesser noddy, the largest Seychelles population of roseate tern and the world's largest colony of tropical shearwater.
+Over 1.25 million seabirds regularly breed on Aride including the world's largest colony of lesser noddy, the largest Seychelles population of roseate tern, and the world's largest colony of tropical shearwater.
 There is also an enormous roost of non-breeding frigatebirds.

-There are five species endemic to Seychelles resident on Aride.
-The Seychelles warbler was introduced from Cousin Island to Aride in 1988 and its population is now the largest in the world with over 2,000 pairs.
-The Seychelles fody was also introduced from Cousin in 2002, as well the Seychelles magpie robin from Fregate Island.
+Five bird species endemic to Seychelles reside on Aride.
+The Seychelles warbler was introduced from Cousin Island to Aride in 1988 and the island's population of the species is now the largest in the world at over 2,000 pairs.
+The Seychelles fody was also introduced from Cousin in 2002, and the Seychelles magpie robin was introduced from Fregate Island.
 The Seychelles blue pigeon and the Seychelles sunbird have re-colonised Aride naturally.

-Reptilian fauna includes several species of skink, three species of gecko and three species of non-poisonous snakes.
+Reptilian fauna includes several species of skinks, three species of geckos, and three species of non-venomous snakes.
 Green turtles and hawksbill turtles are regular visitors to the beaches of Aride.

 Aride is the only place in the world where the flowering shrub Wright's gardenia Rothmannia annae is endemic.